Purchases made through links earn us a small commission, at no extra cost to you.

 As beautiful as the buildings were, they weren’t the only draw.
 The landscaping was also attractive, inviting me to take a second lap around the property.

-Final Thoughts about Oshino Hakkai
+Final Thoughts About Oshino Hakkai Village

 Even with the crowds, Oshino Hakkai was a place I enjoyed visiting.
 It was relaxing to watch the fish swim around and the thatched roof buildings were a welcome change from the skyscrapers I left behind in Tokyo.